 Make a list of the key attributes you are looking for and questions to ask the prospective maternity nurse.
 By openly stating your expectations right away, you will soon get a clear idea of who fits best.

 While a maternity nurse will carry out standard nursery duties, you should not expect her to care for other children in your home.
 Her primary responsibility is to care for your newborn and create healthy routines, ensuring both mother and baby are cared for in the early weeks following the birth.
 Introduce your other children to the maternity nurse, as she will most likely interact with them at some point, and determine clear boundaries.

-Even though a maternity nurse is very experienced in caring for mothers and newborns, it is important you also get along to get the most of the experience.
-You will be spending a lot of very special time together, so it is advised to create a mutual understanding and get to know each other fast.
+Even though a maternity nurse is very experienced in caring for mothers and newborns, it is important you also get on well together in order to get the most out of the experience.
+You will be spending a lot of very special time together, so it is advisable to create a mutual understanding and get to know each other quickly.

 Why choose London Governess’ maternity nurses?